Lambomis/Lambomis/README.md

 ---

 ### 🌱 I’m currently learning...

-- Real-time distributed systems
 - Advanced containerization (Docker, Jenkins, SonarQube)
-- Optimizing embedded ML workflows
+- Designing and implementing communication tools for embedded Linux systems
+- Working with industrial protocols like gRPC and MQTT for smart grid devices
+- Defining software development and release strategies in production environments

 ---